-metabolism by helping move fat out of cells and into the blood stream for use as energy.
+It moves fat out of cells and into the blood stream to create energy

 Chang's team found that an enzyme called phosphodiesterase 3 (PDE3) blocks cAMP, probably to prevent fat breakdown.
 Copper blocks this enzyme, thereby "putting a brake on a brake," he said.